SocialInteractionLab/problang-v2/chapters/app-01-probability.md

 - If we see blue, it can't be card 0 (which has both sides red)
 - Card 1 (with one red and one blue side) is equally likely in both cases

-> **Exercise:** Implement Bayesian reasoning for the 2-box problem in memo.
+> **Exercise:** Implement Bayesian reasoning for the 2-box problem in Python.
 Jones has two boxes.
 One contains two gold coins, the other one gold and one silver coin.
 Jones selects a random box and picks a random coin from it.
 He shows you a gold coin.
 What is the probability that the other coin in the box from which Jones presented the gold coin to you is also gold?